 A new application is one in which DOE support for the proposed research is being requested for the first time.
-Only new applications will be accepted under this FOA.
+A renewal application requests additional funding for a period of time following a current award.
+Only new applications will be accepted under this FOA